REconomy: A Transition Perspective

 Are you primarily concerned about …

 - Saving money?
-The sharing economy not only allows people to get the goods and services they need, it also creates relationships of interdependence that strengthen the community.
-The Sharing Solution is an excellent resource for thinking through the practical and legal issues of sharing.
+The sharing economy not only allows people to get the goods and services they need, it also creates relationships that strengthen the community.
+The Sharing Solution is an excellent resource for thinking through the practical and legal issues involved in sharing.
 Also, check out the website Shareable.

 - Healthy local food systems?
 Explore organizations like Slow Money and Slow Money Minnesota that direct loan and grant capital into local food systems.
 See Locavesting: The Revolution in Local Investing and How to Profit From It, by Amy Cortese.